-Digital Literacy Overview Basic Curriculum The Basic curriculum features a course called A First Course Toward Digital Literacy.
-This course teaches the value of computers in society and introduces you to using a mouse and the keyboard.
+Digital Literacy Home Welcome to the Microsoft Digital Literacy curriculum.
+Whether you are new to computing or have some experience, Digital Literacy will help you develop a fundamental understanding of computers.
+The courses help you learn the essential skills to begin computing with confidence, be more productive at home and at work, stay safe online, use technology to complement your lifestyle, and consider careers where you can put your skills to work.
+Use the menu below to see the Digital Literacy curricula and courses available in your preferred language.
+After you select a language, click “go”, and the offers available will appear in a new dropdown box.
 Fan Fiction Takes Flight Among Teens Illustration by Michael Byers Many years before Harry Potter was born, his parents, Lily and James, met and fell in love at Hogwarts School of Witchcraft and Wizardry.
 At first, Lily thought James was nothing more than an annoying show-off, but then she got to know the boy behind the bravado.
 Their romance was shaped by tribulations, triumphs, and the understanding that they were destined for something tremendous.
 About that last part…really?
 Yes, according to Those Green Eyes, a work of online fan fiction by Summer Sellers, a Massachusetts teenager.

 When Harry Met Bella: Fanfiction is all the rage.
 But is it plagiarism?
 Or the perfect thing to encourage young writers?
 Remember when Harry Potter invited Bella Swan to Hogwarts’s big dance?
 And Ginny Weasley and Edward Cullen both went ballistic?
 Fans of the Harry Potter and Twilight sagas know that that’s crazy talk.